-Our Municipal Elections take place on October 24, 2022.
+The next Municipal Elections take place on Monday, October 26, 2026.

 If you find voting using a paper ballot difficult, you can bring a friend or a relative to assist you with marking the ballot.
 When you arrive at the poll, be sure to tell the greeter you have someone assisting you.
 Your friend/relative will need to take an oath affirming they will mark the ballot according to your instructions, and they can then proceed with you through the polling station and behind the voter's screen where the ballot is marked.